-These days our lives are increasingly busier and more stressful, we’re so often frantically moving from one thing to the next.
-That’s why it’s important to take notice of what time zone your mind is in because we have so many emotions that pull us back and forth.
+These days our lives are increasingly busier and more stressful, we're so often frantically moving from one thing to the next.
+That's why it's important to notice what time zone your mind is in because we have so many emotions that pull us back and forth.
 Many people either live in the past, regretting actions, reactions or not taking action.
-They relive their hurt over events that were regrettable or painful, continuing in a never-ending circle of suffering.
-Or they live in the future, anxious of anything that can or might go wrong or wistfully thinking about a better grander, happier more beautiful life, if only they could do this or that.
-We cannot change the past, what’s done is done, so let that go.
-Just as we cannot foresee the future, life might take many different unexpected turns so the only place we should live – where our mind should focus – is in the present.
+They relive their hurt over regrettable or painful events, continuing in a never-ending circle of suffering.
+Or they live in the future, anxious about anything that can or might go wrong or wistfully thinking about a better, grander, happier, more beautiful life if only they could do this or that.
+We cannot change the past.
+What's done is done, so let that go.
+Just as we cannot foresee the future, life might take many unexpected turns, so the only place we should live – where our mind should focus – is in the present.

 It sounds simple, but the ability to be happy in the moment tends to evade many of us.
 Happiness, however, comes from being content in the here and now.
-If you tend to find your mind wandering, keep reading for 5 tips to help you live in the present.
+If you tend to feel overly stressed or find your mind wandering, unable to concentrate on the task at hand, try this tip to help you live in the present.

-In today’s society, multi-tasking is applauded but, often, the more tasks we try to juggle at the same time the less chance we have of doing anything well.
+In today's society, multi-tasking is applauded, but often, the more tasks we try to juggle at the same time, the less chance we have of being able to focus and do anything well.
 If you find yourself trying to do too many things at once, stop.
-Take a moment to write a to-do list and prioritise it.
-Start with the most urgent tasks and work your way through the list, one at a time.
+Please take a moment to write a to-do list and prioritise it.
+Start with the most urgent tasks and work through the list, one at a time.
 Once you have ticked everything off, take a moment to acknowledge how you feel.
 Chances are you'll be less frazzled than if you had tried to balance all those tasks at once.

 Click here for Day 7 of the Happiness Challenge.